 - Provide mental benefits to make exercise more enjoyable so that you stay interested and motivated

 Flexibility.
 Stretching can increase flexibility and range of motion, and lower injury risk.
 Stretch gently after workouts when your muscles are warm.
 Yoga can also increase flexibility.

 The easier you make exercise, the easier it will be to make it a habit.
-These are some tips.
+Here are some tips.

 One of the most important strategies for long-term fitness is to find something you love.
 Exercise may be medicine, but it is the kind with sugar in it.
-There is an activity out there for everyone; it may just take a little digging to discover the one(s) for you (and yes, digging counts towards your recommendations!).
-You might consider the following.
+There is an activity out there for everyone; it may just take a little digging to discover the one(s) for you.
+You might consider the following:

 Friends, family, a personal trainer, and fitness instructors can help you along the way.
 A personal health coach can also help.
 Lark is a fully-automated program that is available to users 24/7.
 You can chat with your coach anytime, set and work towards exercise and diet goals, and get customized feedback and coaching.
 With motivation, reminders, and tracking features, Lark DPP and other Lark programs can help you hit exercise recommendations and is Fully CDC Recognized.

 Full Recognized Diabetes Prevention Program (DPP)

 A Diabetes Prevention Program, such as Lark DPP, is designed to help people with prediabetes prevent or delay progression to type 2 diabetes.
 A DPP has a specially-designed curriculum to help you learn about weight loss, increasing physical activity, and lifestyle tips to help you stay as healthy as possible.